Thai Bank of Ayudhya denies report of MUFG offer for stake

 Thai-language Khao Hoon newspaper cited a financial market source as saying that MUFG would buy the 25.3 percent stake from GE Capital International Holding Corporation.

-At the midsession break, Bank of Ayudhya shares were up 0.7 percent at 36 baht, outperforming a 1.6 percent drop in the broad index .SETI.
+At the midsession break, Bank of Ayudhya shares were up 0.7 percent at 36 baht, outperforming a 1.6 percent drop in the broad index.
 The stock rose sharply on Wednesday on speculation over the stake sale, which could be worth $2 billion.